The Jones Lab has two primary research goals:

-My current research focuses on developing immune-based therapies that synergize with radiation to produce optimal anti-tumor immune responses.
+1) Developing optimal strategies for combining immune-based therapies with radiation to produce optimal anti-tumor immune responses.

 Related Scientific Focus Areas

 Biomedical Engineering and Biophysics